MontaineHOA/CCnR/03_easements.md

 formal plat procedure.;
-(1i) No Lot or portion of a Lot in the Plat shall be d1v1ded and sold or resold or ownership changed or transferred whereby the ownership of any portion of the Lot shall be less than the area required for the use district m which located.;
+(1i) No Lot or portion of a Lot in the Plat shall be d1v1ded and sold or resold or ownership changed or transferred whereby the ownership of any portion of the Lot shall be less than the area required for the use district in which located.;
 (111) Street trees have been planted by the Declarant.
 All street trees shall be owned and maintained by the Assoc1at1on unless and/or until King County or